Christy-Ivan-Joys/next-learn/README.md

-# Christy-Ivan-Joys E-Learning Platform
+#

-A modern E-learning platform built with **Next.js** and **TypeScript**, designed to provide an interactive and user-friendly online learning experience.
+An Online examination website built with **Next.js** and **TypeScript**, designed to provide an interactive and user-friendly online learning experience.

 ## Table of Contents